mahmoodabdaljalil-dev/AI_Assistant/PRESENTATION_GUIDE.md

 "The Briefing": Tell the agent about a new project, deadline, and stakeholder.
 Show how it autonomously calls save_memory.
 "The Task": Ask it to "remind me to draft the project scope tomorrow morning."
 Show it calling set_reminder.
 "The Notification": Demonstrate how the reminder triggers with both console display, Windows desktop toast notification, and audio alert beep.
+"The Calendar Check": Ask "show me my reminders" or "check my calendar" to demonstrate the show_reminders tool displaying all past and future reminders with status indicators.
 "The Follow-Up": Close and restart the agent to prove persistence.
 Then ask, "Who was the main contact for that project?"
 Show it using find_memories to retrieve the correct answer.
 Speaker Notes: "I'm now going to walk you through a practical scenario.
 We'll start a project, set a task with enhanced notifications, and then come back later to see how the agent remembers every detail, proving its statefulness and utility.
 Notice how the reminder system provides multiple notification methods to ensure you never miss important tasks."
 Slide 7: Architectural Blueprint